bowenyu066/language-shapes-reasoning/final_blog.md

 **Intrinsic Density: Character-Level Analysis.** Paralleling our analysis in Section 4.1, we examine whether the intrinsic density advantage of Chinese manifests in the open-source models' outputs.
 For the 1,088 problems where Qwen3-8B answered correctly in both languages, Chinese outputs average 314 characters compared to 616 for English—a 49% reduction (ZH/EN ratio = 0.51).
 This confirms that Chinese is intrinsically denser: the model expresses equivalent reasoning in roughly half the characters.

-[INSERT FIGURE: GSM8K character length distributions for Qwen3-8B]
+[Figure 8: GSM8K character length distributions for Qwen3-8B]

 This pattern is consistent with what we observed for DeepSeek-V3.2 on MMATH (Section 4.1), where Chinese outputs were ~35% shorter at the character level.
 Both well-trained models—Qwen and DeepSeek—produce concise Chinese outputs that exploit the representation's intrinsic density.